Rudy Vallée: Music

 After playing drums in his high school band, Vallée played clarinet and saxophone in bands around New England as a teenager.
+The popularity of the saxophone and an unexpected reply from his idol Rudy Wiedoeft prompted Vallée to perfect his technique.
+He paid Columbia Records to make four "personal records", which he used for audition purposes with a number of bands.
 From 1924 to 1925, he played with the Savoy Havana Band at the Savoy Hotel in London, where band members discouraged his attempts to become a vocalist.
 He returned to the United States, briefly attending the University of Maine.
-He received a degree in philosophy from Yale University, where he played in the Yale Collegians with Peter Arno, who became a cartoonist for The New Yorker magazine.
+He was initiated into the Sigma Alpha Epsilon fraternity there on December 5, 1921.
+He transferred to Yale University in 1924, from which he earned a bachelor’s degree in philosophy in 1927.
+As a Yale student he led the football band and was the lead saxophonist in the Yale Collegians with Peter Arno, who became a cartoonist for The New Yorker magazine.

-After graduation, he formed Rudy Vallée and the Connecticut Yankees, having named himself after saxophonist Rudy Wiedoeft.
-With this band (formed in 1928), which included two violins, two saxophones, a piano, a banjo, and drums, he started singing.
+In 1928, following his graduation from Yale, Vallée formed the band Rudy Vallée and the Connecticut Yankees, having named himself after saxophonist Rudy Wiedoeft.
+With this band, which included two violins, two saxophones, a piano, a banjo, and drums, he began singing as a member of a trio and as a soloist.
 He had a thin, wavering tenor voice and seemed more at home singing sweet ballads than jazz songs.
-But his singing, suave manner, and boyish good looks attracted attention, especially from young women.
-Vallée was given a recording contract, and in 1928 he started performing on the radio, first at New York station WABC, leading his Yale Collegians Orchestra, and then on WEAF and the NBC Red Network beginning in February 1929.
+But his singing, saxophone playing, and the innovative arrangements he wrote for his band attracted attention from a rapidly increasing number of listeners, especially young women.
+In 1928 he started performing on the radio, first at New York station WABC, leading his Yale Collegians Orchestra, and then on WEAF and the NBC Red Network beginning in February 1929.

 He became one of the first crooners.
 Singers needed strong voices to fill theaters in the days before microphones.
 Crooners had soft voices that were suited to the intimacy of radio; the microphones, in this case, promoted direct access to "a vulnerable and sensuous interior," or in other words, "a conjured intimacy".
-Vallée's trombone-like vocal phrasing on "Deep Night" would inspire Bing Crosby, Frank Sinatra, and Perry Como to model their voices on jazz instruments.

-Vallée was one of the first celebrity pop stars.
+Vallée was one of the first celebrity radio vocalists.
 Flappers pursued him wherever he went.
 His live appearances were usually sold out.
 Contrary to popular belief, he did not have screaming girls at his appearances.
-However, his voice still failed to project in venues without microphones and amplification, so he often sang through a megaphone.
+However, his voice still failed to project in venues without microphones and amplification, so he often sang through a megaphone, a device he had used when leading the Yale football band.
 A caricature of him singing this way was depicted in the Betty Boop cartoon Poor Cinderella (1934).
 Another caricature is in Crosby, Columbo, and Vallee, which parodies him, Bing Crosby, and Russ Columbo.